 In state after state across our nation, it has been demonstrated that comprehensive recycling programs will recycle much more material, and at a significantly lower cost per ton, than a bottle deposit law.
 The same holds true for litter abatement programs.
 A comprehensive statewide program that addresses all litter, instead of just the small portion of litter represented by beverage containers, will reduce roadside litter by a much greater amount, and at a far smaller cost to the public, than mandating beverage container deposits.

 In Michigan, proposals to expand the deposit law to cover non-carbonated beverages continue to be advocated by certain special interest groups.
 Since the deposit law has been so successful in recycling carbonated beverages, these groups claim it is a simple and logical next step to extend the law to all other beverages, including non-carbonated beverages.
 Unfortunately, we also know that Michigan's recycling rate of 14.5 percent lags far behind the 30 plus percent average recycling rate of our other neighboring Great Lakes States (none of which has a deposit law), as well as behind the national average recycling rate of 34.1 percent (EPA, 2010).
+The recycling programs in these states are able to collect and then sell the most valuable material- aluminum cans- that the deposit law draws out from our recycling carts in Michigan.

 What the proponents of expanding deposits seem not to understand, is that expansion of the deposit law would have a negligible effect on this state's overall recycling rate.
 Indeed, at most it could increase our recycling rate by 1 to 2 percentage points--leaving us still far behind our neighboring states.